Lifestack

 Edification

-Digitally, I use Org-Roam, Citar, Calibre, and Zotero to take notes, insert references, and organize sources.
+Digitally, I use Denote, Journelly, Org Journal, Citar, Calibre, and Zotero to take notes, insert references, and organize sources.

-I take longer fleeting notes within Org-Journal.
+I take longer fleeting notes within Org Journal and Journelly.
 Some become seedlings, which can eventually grow into “evergreens” (using Andy Matuschak’s terminology and method).
 Not all of these become public, but some are edited and placed on the Articles section of Phantisocracy.

-Daily short-form entries are called “Actiones in diem,” and I have been consistently taking these since early 2022.
+Daily short-form entries are called “Facta diei,” and I have been consistently taking these since early 2022.
 It’s a short diary format that lists out my daily actions.
 It was actually inspired by George Harrison’s diary style in the late 1960s, with this humorous and curious entry the stand-out inspiration (“left the Beatles”):

 When I was 12 or so, I began learning an alphabetic shorthand called Speedwriting (though I think I may have dabbled in Stenoscript, too, at some point).
 I use a bastardized version of this in my Moleskin and on other analog sources, though I’m very rusty and only use a subset of the possibilities.1